HeZhang1991/CSE6250-Final-Project/README.md

 # CSE6250-Final-Project

-# CSE 6250 Term project Repo to replicate the Neural Survival Cluster model.
+Replicate the Neural Survival Cluster model.
 This is a CSE6250 Final project repo to reproduce the results in [Neural Survival Clustering: Non parametric mixture of neural networks for survival clustering](https://proceedings.mlr.press/v174/jeanselme22a/jeanselme22a.pdf)

 ## Model